daviddatthanh/Python-for-Data-Analysis/README.md

 ![Salary Distribution](3_Project\Images\Salary_distribution_senior_data_scientist.png)

-*This chart shows the percentage of mentions for the most common skills required for high-paying data roles in the US.*
+*Fig. 4 Chart shows the salary distribution of Senior Data Scientist*

-The figure above illustrates the salary distribution of senior data scientists in the US.
+Fig. 4 illustrates the salary distribution of senior data scientists in the US.
 The box plot and histogram both reveal a clear trend: salaries gradually increase toward the median, which stands at $155K.
 After reaching the median, there is a steep drop-off, indicating that most senior data scientists fall within a relatively narrow range around the median.
 The distribution is heavily skewed to the left, which is a typical pattern in salary distributions, where a few individuals earn significantly more than the majority.

 This left-skewed distribution is further emphasized by the presence of substantial outliers on the higher end of the salary scale.
 Some senior data scientists earn well beyond $250K, with a few even approaching $500K.
 These outliers likely represent individuals in specialized or highly strategic roles, where their expertise is critical for the company’s data initiatives.